ethereum/consensus-specs/specs/simpleserialize.md

 #### List

-Deserailize each object in the list.
+Deserialize each object in the list.
 1. Get the length of the serialized list.
-2. Loop through deseralizing each item in the list until you reach the entire length of the list.
+2. Loop through deserializing each item in the list until you reach the entire length of the list.